sisihagen/website/content/en/blog/2020/09/regime-change-in-lebanon.md

 Moreover, Damascus had relied on the Beirut port for imports prior to the explosion.
 Now that its crucial economic lifeline has been destroyed, both Lebanon and Syria are facing extremely severe crises and the serious possibility of famine.

-A Syrian-American economist, financial analyst, and prominent online commentator known by the pseudonym Ehsani told The Grayzone “there is little doubt” that the Syria war has terribly impacted Lebanon’s economy.
+A Syrian-American economist, financial analyst, and prominent online commentator known by the pseudonym Ehsani told The Grayzone "there is little doubt” that the Syria war has terribly impacted Lebanon’s economy.

-While disastrous, fiscally unsound policies overseen by the Lebanese central bank – which is also heavily influenced by the US embassy – played an important role in pushing the nation to the economic brink, the war on Syria has also hurt the Lebanese economy “in a big way,” Ehsani said.
+While disastrous, fiscally unsound policies overseen by the Lebanese central bank – which is also heavily influenced by the US embassy – played an important role in pushing the nation to the economic brink, the war on Syria has also hurt the Lebanese economy "in a big way,” Ehsani said.

-“Economic growth clearly decelerated since 2011,” the start of the war in Syria, he explained.
-“And it ground to a halt in the past few years, leading up to the financial crisis.
+"Economic growth clearly decelerated since 2011,” the start of the war in Syria, he explained.
+"And it ground to a halt in the past few years, leading up to the financial crisis.
 Between 2016 and 2019, Lebanon’s economic growth was practically zero.
 And it kept declining from its pre-2011 levels steadily.”

 While corruption is an endemic problem in Lebanon, it has plagued the country for decades.
 Yet a pivotal economic shift occurred with the introduction of the US policy of exacerbating the crises in the region to destabilize independent governments and weaken the Resistance Axis, explained journalist Elijah J. Magnier, a war correspondent who has covered the region for decades.

-“The US sanctions crippled the Syrian economy due to the restriction of the flow of cash, oil, and machinery needed to re-boost the local economy,” Magnier told The Grayzone.
-“Moreover, the US presence in north-east Syria and their control of the oil and gas prevented the country not only from vital energy but also from the rich agriculture resources the area is known for.”
+"The US sanctions crippled the Syrian economy due to the restriction of the flow of cash, oil, and machinery needed to re-boost the local economy,” Magnier told The Grayzone.
+"Moreover, the US presence in north-east Syria and their control of the oil and gas prevented the country not only from vital energy but also from the rich agriculture resources the area is known for.”

-“The US sanctions on Syria stopped all Arab and Gulf countries from rebuilding the country and pushed back all possible financial investment,” he said.
-“This has caused the devaluation of the local currency and prevented the Lebanese market from offering an alternative to Syria for fear of direct sanctions on the Lebanese government.”
+"The US sanctions on Syria stopped all Arab and Gulf countries from rebuilding the country and pushed back all possible financial investment,” he said.
+"This has caused the devaluation of the local currency and prevented the Lebanese market from offering an alternative to Syria for fear of direct sanctions on the Lebanese government.”

-Magnier added: “As far as it concerns Lebanon, the US asked a local bank to collect over $20 billion in cash and to ship it abroad, creating a real thirst for foreign currency in the country.
+Magnier added: "As far as it concerns Lebanon, the US asked a local bank to collect over $20 billion in cash and to ship it abroad, creating a real thirst for foreign currency in the country.
 Moreover, the US imposed sanctions on wealthy Lebanese living abroad and on more than one bank, injecting real fear among the population of being accused of supporting terrorism or seeing their savings confiscated by the US authorities abroad.
 That has starved Lebanon of several billion dollars in cash that family members used to send back home to their relatives.”

 #### US boasts of impact of sanctions on Lebanon, and CENTCOM commander visits

-While imposing de facto economic blockades on Syria and Iran, the United States has hit Lebanon with several rounds of what it calls “targeted sanctions.”
+While imposing de facto economic blockades on Syria and Iran, the United States has hit Lebanon with several rounds of what it calls "targeted sanctions.”
 These US Treasury [sanctions on Lebanon](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information "Sanctions Programs and Country Information") have sought to punish Hezbollah and its allies in the government and business sector.

 While Washington portrays targeted sanctions as supposed humanitarian measures that do not hurt civilians, economic experts say this is patently false.

-Ehsani, the Syrian-American economist, told The Grayzone, “The effects of the US sanctions on the region is to push most business transactions underground.
+Ehsani, the Syrian-American economist, told The Grayzone, "The effects of the US sanctions on the region is to push most business transactions underground.
 Lawless rogue elements typically fill the void as more legitimate businesses exit the scene.
 Such legitimate businesses do this because most global organizations opt to follow an ‘over-compliance’ posture to avoid any chance of getting entangled in such transactions.”

-US sanctions have also hurt Lebanon by “the loss of potential money inflows that had fallen under significantly more scrutiny from US Treasury,” Ehsani added.
-“How much of the average $7-8 billion yearly inflow got affected by these sanctions is hard to ascertain.”
+US sanctions have also hurt Lebanon by "the loss of potential money inflows that had fallen under significantly more scrutiny from US Treasury,” Ehsani added.
+"How much of the average $7-8 billion yearly inflow got affected by these sanctions is hard to ascertain.”

-“While Western capitals speak of ‘smart sanctions,’ the fact is that even industries exempt from sanctions tend to quickly fall under the sanctions regime.
+"While Western capitals speak of ‘smart sanctions,’ the fact is that even industries exempt from sanctions tend to quickly fall under the sanctions regime.
 This can be seen with importers of raw materials for medicine for example,” he explained.

-“What has been clear is that benign sanctions are a myth,” Ehsani said.
-“Sanctions are akin to carpet bombing the standards of living of the average citizen.”
+"What has been clear is that benign sanctions are a myth,” Ehsani said.
+"Sanctions are akin to carpet bombing the standards of living of the average citizen.”

 Before the August 4 explosion, Washington itself acknowledged that its sanctions were stinging Lebanon.

 Just two weeks before the Beirut blast, the US government-run media outlet Voice of America (VOA)  celebrated the effect its coercive measures were having.
-“US Sanctions on Syria Leave Hezbollah More Isolated in Lebanon,” it [gloated](https://www.voanews.com/extremism-watch/us-sanctions-syria-leave-hezbollah-more-isolated-lebanon "US Sanctions on Syria Leave Hezbollah More Isolated in Lebanon").
+"US Sanctions on Syria Leave Hezbollah More Isolated in Lebanon,” it [gloated](https://www.voanews.com/extremism-watch/us-sanctions-syria-leave-hezbollah-more-isolated-lebanon "US Sanctions on Syria Leave Hezbollah More Isolated in Lebanon").

-The VOA report noted that Hezbollah leader Hassan Nasrallah had described the US sanctions as part of an “economic war” aimed at “starving both Syria and Lebanon.”
+The VOA report noted that Hezbollah leader Hassan Nasrallah had described the US sanctions as part of an "economic war” aimed at "starving both Syria and Lebanon.”

-The neoconservative group United Against Nuclear Iran (UANI) approvingly tweeted the VOA article, insisting that the resistance “network is vast, but it can be reined in.”
+The neoconservative group United Against Nuclear Iran (UANI) approvingly tweeted the VOA article, insisting that the resistance "network is vast, but it can be reined in.”

 {{< tweet "1285296109884182529" >}}